sotayamashita/devin-status-checker/README.md

 ## Troubleshooting

-If you encounter issues with the Devin Status Checker extension, such as notifications not being sent, follow these troubleshooting steps:
+If you encounter issues with the Devin Status Checker extension, such as notifications not being sent, try the following troubleshooting steps:

 1. **Check Devin Session Status**:
    - Ensure that you are in a Devin session and that the Devin start message begins with "Devin is awaiting".